mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 > ## Exercise 9
 >
 > Most of the pages show the average rating value.
 Average values are Decimal types, so sometimes they are printed with too much precision even.
 Define an auxiliary method <code>round(param)</code> to render the average value of ratings.
-The medhod should always print its parameter with only <code>one</code> decimal digit precision.
+The method should always print its parameter with only <code>one</code> decimal digit precision.
 Make use of this helper method in the view templates (or at least in some of them).
 >
 > You can use the Rails method <code>number_with_precision</code> in your helper, see http://api.rubyonrails.org/classes/ActionView/Helpers/NumberHelper.html#method-i-number_with_precision

 ## Route for changing the brewery status

-A moment ago, breweries were added the information about their activity and they were given the possibility to change their activity status from the brewery information editing form.
+A moment ago, breweries were added the information about their activity, and they were given the possibility to change their activity status from the brewery information editing form.
 It is quite unrealistic, but think that breweries could stop for some time and start again their activity.
 In such case, editing the activity status from the brewery information editing form would be a bit cumbersome.
 In such cases, it would be easier if the list with all breweries had a button to change their status with a click.
-You could implement this kind of button by embedding a suitable form for each breweries in the list.
+You could implement this kind of button by embedding a suitable form for each brewery in the list.
 You want to choose another solution this time, though.
-In addition to Rails' six default routes, add the new route <code>toggle_activity</code> to the breweries, so that you will be able edit the brewery status with the help of the HTTP POST calls made to this route.
+In addition to Rails' six default routes, add the new route <code>toggle_activity</code> to the breweries, so that you will be able to edit the brewery status with the help of the HTTP POST calls made to this route.

 Make the following change to breweries in the file routes.rb as: